kylebrussell/fed-policy-cli/README.md

-# Fed Scenario Modeling Utility
+# Fed Scenario Modeling Utility v4.0

 A powerful command-line tool for analyzing the U.S. economy and predicting Federal Reserve policy actions.
 Find historical periods that are statistically similar to the present and use them to understand likely Fed responses based on historical precedent.

 ## 🚀 What's New in v4.0

+- **Fed Reaction Function Dashboard**: Real-time policy trigger analysis with pressure gauge and rate change probabilities
+- **Policy Impact Scorecard**: Dual mandate scoring system with transmission lag analysis
+- **Policy Prescription Summary**: Actionable recommendations with primary path, alternatives, and risk factors
 - **Fed Policy Response Analyzer**: Comprehensive analysis of how the Fed responded in similar historical situations
 - **Policy Pattern Recognition**: Automatically identifies aggressive vs gradual easing/tightening cycles
 - **Response Timing Analysis**: Shows how long the Fed typically waits before acting on economic triggers